How to Pick Trending Profitable Niches (2023)

 Likewise, think about anybody you know and their interests, or look at everyone around you:

-- the camper who just bought some sleeping mats…
+the camper who just bought some sleeping bags...

-You can define the niche by reverse-engineering: look at the product and think about the market it serves:
+You can define the niche by reverse-engineering what people are buying.
+Look at the product and think about the market it serves:

 Once you identify your ideal niche, you need to know whether it's on the up or on the down.